 The Southern Cross Cable Network has landed its SX Next cable at a California landing station.
 The new cable promises extra bandwidth between the US and Australia, New Zealand, and Oceania.

-The 45,000 km Next cable system will provide 72Tbps of carrier-neutral bandwidth, and link up 12 cable stations and eight data center hubs on the two continents.
-It may be the longest single-span cable in the world, and is due to come online next year (2022).
+The 15,857km Next cable system will provide 72Tbps of carrier-neutral bandwidth and is due to come online next year (2022).

 Next moves into LA